Policies and Procedures

 As a new client you need to be informed about Massage Therapy policies in order to provide informed consent prior to the massage session.
 Fluid Motion Massage LLC holds these policies and procedures to a very high standard and therefore have posted them on our website for your convenience.

 PAYMENTS: A credit card is required when booking online.
 This card is not charged for the service, it is taken for no-show protection.
 The only way that it will be charged is if you no-show or cancel your appointment without proper 24 hour notice.
 You will be required to pay for the service provided at the time of your appointment.
 Tipping for services is not accepted.
-We prefer a great review on social media/google or telling your friends/family/doctor about our quality service and experience.
+I prefer a great review on social media/google or telling your friends/family/doctor about my quality service and experience.
 That is the best tip you can provide.

 Clients who “no show” for their scheduled appointment time without communication will not be scheduled for future appointments unless they pay in advance.

-LATENESS POLICY: We request that you arrive 5 minutes early for your appointment.
+LATENESS POLICY: I request that you arrive 5 minutes early for your appointment.
 If you arrive >5-10 min late for your appointment, the time left will be used to its best advantage.
 You understand that tardiness for your appointment time will result in a reduction in hands on treatment.

 If the therapist is late for the appointment, the client will receive their full treatment, if the therapist is running more than 15mins late the client will receive a discount for their session.